sylabs/examples/http-server/nginx-php-web-server/README.md

 <br>

  - Nginx wont start:
-   - Incorect, or no bind points.
+   - Incorrect, or no bind points.
-   - Incorect, or no bind directorys.
+   - Incorrect, or no bind directories.
-   - Nginx already running elsewhere on your divice.
+   - Nginx already running elsewhere on your device.
    - Some other process is using port 80.
 Fix: `sudo singularity exec nginx.sif fuser -k 80/tcp`.
 <br>

  - PHP wont start:
-   - Incorect, or no bind points.
+   - Incorrect, or no bind points.
-   - Incorect, or no bind directorys.
+   - Incorrect, or no bind directories.
-   - PHP already running elsewhere on your divice.
+   - PHP already running elsewhere on your device.
 <br>

- - Nginx container wont build on `armv7l` (`32 bit`):
+ - Nginx container won't build on `armv7l` (`32 bit`):
    - Change the `Bootstrap:` to `docker`.
 <br>

- - Nginx container pulled from the library wont run on `armv7l` (`32 bit`):
+ - Nginx container pulled from the library won't run on `armv7l` (`32 bit`):
    - Build from a definition file, and change the `Bootstrap:` to `docker`.
 <br>